Seven Travel-Friendly Dallas Brands to Take With You on Spring Break | PaperCity Magazine

 Not all weekender bags are created equal.
 Hook & Albert’s version is both ultra stylish (top grain pebble leather was meant to be paired with gold hardware) and thoughtfully functional (an expandable garment section is perfect for dresses you’d prefer not to fold).

-Though Hook & Albert predominately sells online, they’re making a rare IRL appearance at Q Clothier and Rye 51 (3699 McKinney Avenue, Suite 310) in West Village this Thursday, February 19, from 6 to 8pm, just in time to prep for spring break travel.
+Though Hook & Albert predominately sells online, they’re making a rare, monthlong IRL appearance at Q Clothier and Rye 51 (3699 McKinney Avenue, Suite 310) in West Village this Thursday, February 27, just in time to prep for spring break travel.

 Hari Mari